Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 The Bottom Line on Verizon

-Verizon offers plenty of plans for older adults who want to stay connected.
-If you’re concerned about data overages or additional fees, Verizon’s unlimited talk, text, and data plans are a solid option.
+After researching Verizon and testing a plan myself, I found that the carrier offers plenty of plans for older adults who want to stay connected.
+Verizon’s unlimited talk, text, and data plans are a solid option that don’t have many extra fees.

-Although Verizon’s prices for the 55+ Unlimited Plan are more expensive than those of some competitors, and the plan is limited to Florida residents, it’s still worth considering.
-On average, Verizon will cost you about $20 or more per month; however, their reliable nationwide coverage and speeds are well worth the price.
+Although the plan is limited to Florida residents and Verizon’s prices are more expensive than some competitors, Unlimited 55+ is still worth considering.
+On average, Verizon will cost you about $20 or more per month; however, from my experience, the reliable nationwide coverage and speeds are well worth the price.
 With unlimited talk, text, data, and mobile hotspots, you have the flexibility to use your phone wherever you are for as long as you’d like.
 Even if you don’t live in Florida, I’d still recommend checking out Verizon’s other prepaid or postpaid plans.

 Frequently Asked Questions About Verizon